 DIRT TRACK BIG AND SMALL

-For the past two seasons Envirotech has also helped sponsor a local dirt track legend, Tim Karrick #1k.
+For the past four seasons Envirotech has also helped sponsor a local dirt track legend, Tim Karrick #1k.
 Tims family has been racing all over the Midwest for several years and we are happy to say that in 2012 Tim Karrick racing once again won the "A" Modified class at our local dirt track, Lakeside Speedway.
 After this Tim is now one of only two drivers to have more than two points championships in this division.

 JOHNSON COUNTY COMMUNITY COLLEGE

-James joined the Johnson County Community College advisory board in 1999.
+Envirotech joined the Johnson County Community College advisory board in 1999.
 The board is made up of local business owners, suppliers and former students.
 The overall mission of the board is to better the college’s program and make high school students aware of the opportunities in our trade.
-If you have interest in knowing more about a career in heating, ventilation, and air conditioning technology you can visit www.jccc.edu/home/depts.php/1225
+If you have interest in knowing more about a career in heating, ventilation, and air conditioning technology you can visit www.jccc.edu/home/depts.php/1225.

 ENVIRONMENTALLY FRIENDLY BUSINESS